Whoaa512/starred/README.md

 - [dropbox/dbx_build_tools](https://github.com/dropbox/dbx_build_tools) - Dropbox's Bazel rules and tools
 - [samber/lo](https://github.com/samber/lo) - 💥  A Lodash-style Go library based on Go 1.18+ Generics (map, filter, contains, find...)
 - [winfsp/hubfs](https://github.com/winfsp/hubfs) - File system for GitHub & GitLab
-- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ Build AI agents and web apps — with a single binary.
+- [YaoApp/yao](https://github.com/YaoApp/yao) - ✨ All your agents and workspaces in one place, on every device you own.
+Track tasks on a board, accessible from desktop, mobile, browser, or API.
+Self-hosted.
 - [bazel-contrib/bazel-gazelle](https://github.com/bazel-contrib/bazel-gazelle) - Gazelle is a Bazel build file generator for Bazel projects.
 It natively supports Go and protobuf, and it may be extended to support new languages and custom rule sets.
 - [MarcoLucidi01/ytcast](https://github.com/MarcoLucidi01/ytcast) - cast YouTube videos to your smart TV from command-line
 - [jespino/mattermost-plugin-messages-queue](https://github.com/jespino/mattermost-plugin-messages-queue) - Mattermost Message Queue Plugin